UK judge to decide on bail for WikiLeaks’ imprisoned Assange

-District Judge Vanessa Baraitser will preside over a bail hearing at Westminster Magistrates’ Court, two days after she rejected an American request to send Assange to the U.S. to face espionage charges over WikiLeaks’ publication of secret military documents a decade ago.
+District Judge Vanessa Baraitser was presiding over a bail hearing at Westminster Magistrates’ Court, two days after she rejected an American request to send Assange to the U.S. to face espionage charges over WikiLeaks’ publication of secret military documents a decade ago.

 The judge denied extradition on health grounds, saying the 49-year-old Australian is likely to kill himself if held under harsh U.S. prison conditions.
 The judge ruled “the mental condition of Mr. Assange is such that it would be oppressive to extradite him to the United States of America.”